Jarred-Sumner/peek/POST-INSTALL.md

 ## Installing git-peek

-You'll need to have [`git-peek`](https://github.com/jarred-sumner/git-peek) installed for this to work and only macOS is supported for now.
+You'll need to have [`git-peek`](https://github.com/jarred-sumner/git-peek) installed for this to work and only Windwos & macOS are supported for now.

 To do that, run this: